 Awareness ribbons have had a place in American culture since 1979, starting with the pink breast cancer ribbon.
 Read the history here.

 Awareness Ribbon History

 Awareness ribbon history began in 1979 with the use of yellow awareness ribbons tied around trees in support of the American embassy personnel held during the Iranian Hostage Crisis.
+In 1991, Charlotte Haley started making peach ribbons to bring attention to breast cancer.
+She also asked people to lobby the National Cancer Institute to riase breast cancer awareness and boost its cancer prevention budget.
+In 1992, the editor of Self Magazine and the vice president of Estee Lauder asked Haley to partner with them.
+She refused to do so, suggesting that their use of the ribbon was too commercial.
+According to the Breast Cancer Consortium, the executives then chose the color pink for their own awareness campaign.
 After this event, awareness ribbons became a popular symbol of hope and support.
 In October, pink ribbons were worn as a symbol of Breast Cancer Awareness Month.

 Awareness ribbons, also known as cause ribbons, are now a universal symbol to raise awareness of a variety of issues and have become extremely common visual symbols throughout the United States and around the world.
 During the 1980s and 1990s, awareness ribbon history evolved as the yellow cause ribbons took on the meaning of “supporting our troops” and red ribbons symbolized the AIDS movement.